-Urea-formaldehyde (UF) products (also called aminoplasts) are highly crosslinked thermosetting, rigid, crystalline-like polymers1.
-The UF resins are noted for their high strength, cost effectiveness and fast cure.
-Infact, UF resins are some of the fastest curing resins available.
+Urea-formaldehyde (UF) products (also called aminoplasts) are highly crosslinked, semi-crystalline thermosetting plastics1.
+The UF resins are noted for their high strength, rigidity, cost effectiveness, and fast cure.
+Infact, they are some of the fastest curing resins available.
 At elevated temperatures, they can be cured in as little as two seconds.

 A large portion of UF resins are consumed by the wood products industry.
 Infact, UF resins are the most popular adhesives for particleboards.
 The popularity of urea-formaldehyde resins as the main adhesive for wood products has several reasons, including low cost, ease of use under a variety of curing conditions, versatility, low cure temperature, resistance to mold formation, excellent thermal properties, lack of color of the cured product, and excellent water solubility of the (uncured) resin.
 A major drawback of urea- formaldehyde adhesives compared with other thermosetting wood adhesives, such as phenol-formaldehyde and polymeric diisocyanates, is the lack of moisture resistance especially at elevated temperatures.
 Furthermore, the reversal bond-forming reactions can lead to the release of formaldehyde.